OM System OM-3: I tried my older Olympus FL14 flash on my OM-3. It seems like a perfect match both functionally and aesthetically.

 My Olympus E-M1 III with two amazing lenses...

-Do you think it's worthwhile to be an expert in basic disciplines like brewing a cup of coffee, having various cooking skills, being a wedding or event photographer, or being a ranger at a legendary African wildlife reserve like the Kruger National Park?
-Although I may not be a well-known photographer in 2025, I had the privilege to develop a functional understanding of the digital imaging process.
-Are you comfortable with the technical and optical aspects of digital photography?
+Do you think it's worthwhile to become an expert in everyday disciplines like brewing a cup of coffee, cooking a healthy meal, or being an event or wedding photographer or a ranger at a South African wildlife reserve like the Kruger National Park?
+Although I may not be a professional photographer in 2025, I had the privilege to develop an excellent understanding of the digital imaging process.
+Are you comfortable with the technical and optical aspects of photography and digital cameras?

-Some of the most basic principles of digital photography are exposure, sensor saturation, and SNR.
-The camera's aperture and shutter speed values determine how much light is reaching the sensor.
-The reflected light exposing the sensor represents an exact copy of the actual scene.
+Some of the most basic elements of digital photography are the camera/lens combination, exposure, sensor saturation, and SNR.
+The camera's aperture and shutter speed values control the reflected light exposing the sensor, which is an exact copy of the subject or scene.
 This does not change with computational features like GND filters, Gradation options, or V-LOG profiles.
-Does this mean social media talking points like dynamic range and noise are factitious at best?
+We manage reflected light with the so-called 4th exposure variable, which includes a flash, diffuser, or time of day.
+Does this mean social media talking points like dynamic range or noise are not 100% accurate?

 Olympus E-M10 IV with the M.Zuiko 45mm f1.8 lens.
 ISO3200, f6.3, 1/25.
 I converted the RAW file in Workspace (Low noise filter).

 The Olympus E-M1 III and the M.Zuiko 7-14mm f2.8 Pro lens are some of the finest M43 products.
-The Olympus R&D team excelled in firmware solutions, which let photographers overcome the inherent technical weaknesses of the image sensor.
-That meant M43 cameras with high-sensitivity sensors, M.Zuiko Pro lenses, advanced TruePic image processors, computational features, and editing or RAW conversion software like Workspace.
-Olympus gave new meaning to the idea that the sum of parts forms a perfect solution.
-Competing manufacturers focused on commercial concepts like resolution, sensor size, and the idea that physical size is a reliable measure for technical efficiency.
+The Olympus R&D team excelled in firmware options, offering more control over the technical limitations of the image sensor.
+The result is Olympus cameras with high-sensitivity sensors, M.Zuiko Pro lenses, advanced TruePic image processors, computational features, the Enhanced RAW Format, and post-processing options like Workspace.
+Olympus successfully leveraged the sum-of-parts concept, while competitors focused on more megapixels, larger image sensors, and the premise that physical size is a reliable measure for technical efficiency.
+These include typical technical aspects like image noise, dynamic range, sensor saturation, and SNR.
+(See the photo/electrons graph for more)

 Figure 1

 The above illustration depicts a typical challenge photographers are facing on a regular basis.
-Why did the shutter speed drop by 1 EV with the camera in aperture mode and an FL of 56 mm, or why did the sensor receive only 0.5 EV more reflected light?
-The variable aperture of the M.Zuiko 24-200mm lens changed by -0.5 EV, which reduced the light reaching the sensor by 0.5 EV.
-The resulting shutter speed benefit was +0.5 EV, which improved the noise in the image to the right (see the histograms).
-Olympus cameras and the large selection of M43 lenses make it possible to select the best camera and lens combination for each application.
-For example, the Lumix 35-100 f2.8 lens would have improved the SNR and image quality by up to 2 EV from f2.8 to 4.5.
-See my articles for more info.
+Why did the shutter speed drop by 1 EV in aperture mode and a focal length of 56 mm, or why did the sensor receive only 0.5 EV more reflected light?
+The variable aperture of the 24-200mm lens changed by -0.5 EV, which caused less light to reach the sensor.
+The resulting shutter speed advantage was +0.5 EV, which improved the noise in the image to the right (study the histograms).
+Olympus cameras and the large selection of M43 lenses make it possible to select the right camera and lens combination for our photography needs.
+For instance, the Lumix 35-100 f2.8 IS lens would have improved the SNR and image quality by up to 2 stops from f2.8 to 4.5.
+See my articles for more information.

 The M.Zuiko 7-14mm f2.8 Pro lens

-The M.Zuiko 7-14mm f2.8 Pro lens is the only super wide-angle M43 option with an f2.8 constant aperture.
+The M.Zuiko 7-14mm f2.8 Pro lens is the only ultra-wide-angle M43 zoom lens with a constant f2.8 aperture.
 It delivers exceptional results and is surprisingly small for an f2.8 wide-angle zoom lens.
 For example, the deep FOV benefit of M43 cameras makes the 7-14 mm an exceptional lens at f2.8.
 We have no less than five excellent M43 wide-angle lenses with variable and fixed apertures.
 What makes the 7-14 mm Pro lens unique is its secondhand pricing.
 Why would one buy a used 7-14mm f2.8 Pro lens and not the newer 8-25mm f4 Pro lens?
-Price is one reason, but more importantly, it's about application and what you expect from a particular lens.
-The M.Zuiko 7-14mm f2.8 Pro is a creative masterpiece.
+Price is one reason, but more importantly, it's about application and what you want from a particular lens.
+The M.Zuiko 7-14mm f2.8 Pro is one of the best low-light options.
 The images below were taken with the E-M1 III and the M.Zuiko 7-14mm f2.8 Pro lens.
-I converted these Enhanced RAW files with my preferred RAW converter, Workspace.
+I converted the Enhanced RAW files with my preferred RAW converter, Workspace.

 The M.Zuiko 12-200mm f3.5-6.3 lens

-What if the comprehensive range of M43 lenses is one of the reasons why M43 photographers hardly ever need more megapixels?
-The M.Zuiko 12-200mm f3.5-6.3 is an excellent photowalk lens and one of many reasons why I seldom need to crop my images.
-It's possible to correctly frame and capture almost any scene between 12 and 200 mm, or 400 mm with the 2x digital converter.
+What if the comprehensive range of M43 lenses is one of several reasons why real M43 photographers hardly ever need more megapixels?
+The M.Zuiko 12-200mm f3.5-6.3 is an excellent multipurpose lens and one of several reasons for not having to crop.
+It's possible to correctly frame and capture almost any scene from 12 to 200 mm, or 400 mm with the 2x digital converter.
+In other words, some need to crop to 20MP, while M43 photographers capture correctly framed images at 12, 16, or 20MP.

-A fascinating aspect of the size and handling benefits of M43 cameras is illustrated by the slight color changes between the two images in Figure 1.
-The image on the left was cropped in Workspace, and the one on the right filled the frame at a focal length of 56 mm.
-Accurate exposure and white balance metering combined with the TruePic image processor are the reason why Olympus cameras are known for their Kodak-like colors.
-These more accurate color readings are only possible with a zoom lens.
-Folks, my advice is to ignore forum "experts" and focus on mastering M43 photography.
+A fascinating aspect of the size and handling benefits of M43 cameras is illustrated by the slight color changes between the two images in Fig. 1.
+The image on the left was cropped in Workspace, and the one to the right filled the frame at a focal length of 56 mm.
+The camera measured a wider view with brighter skies on the left and more dark areas in the image to the right.
+Accurate exposure and white balance readings and the TruePic image processor are the main reasons why Olympus is famous for its Kodak-like colors.
+Another crucial aspect is having more tonal data to work with when the histogram is moving to the right.
+The benefits of learning more about digital cameras are huge.

-My grandson and I enjoyed a photowalk with his Panasonic G3 with the Lumix 14-42 and 45-200 mm lenses, which I bought for $120 in Dec 2024.
+My grandson and I enjoyed a photowalk with his Panasonic G3 and Lumix 14-42 and 45-200 lenses, which I purchased for $120 in Dec 2024.
 Our goal was the late afternoon sun and painting with light while enjoying photography and the beautiful Bodensee village.
-I had so much joy watching my grandson experiment with different creative ideas.
-The camaraderie of photographing those special moments will stay with us.
-We have so many ideas for our next photo opportunity.
+We had so much fun experimenting with light and different creative ideas.
+The camaraderie of spotting and photographing those unique light paintings was priceless.
+We have so many new ideas for our next photowalk.

 Olympus E-M1 III with the M.Zuiko 12-200mm lens.

-The M.Zuiko 12-200mm f3.5-f6.3 lens is a small option for day-to-day photography.
-My wife prefers the 14-150 because the 12-200 weighs more and is a little bigger.
-I think the 14-150mm is a good lens but prefer the 12-200 option.
+The M.Zuiko 12-200mm f3.5-f6.3 is a smaller lens option for day-to-day photography.
+My wife prefers her 14-150 because the 12-200 weighs more and is a little bigger.
+I think the 14-150mm is a great lens but prefer the 12-200 option.
 The IQ combined with the physical size and zoom ratio of the 12-200 is unbeatable.
-I appreciate why photographers need lenses like the M.Zuiko 50-200mm f2.8 Pro.
-The 12-200 mm is an amazing alternative for those looking for a smaller and capable zoom lens.
+I appreciate why photographers want lenses like the M.Zuiko 50-200mm f2.8 Pro.
+The 12-200 mm is an amazing alternative for those looking for a smaller but capable package.

 The following images were taken with the Olympus E-M1 III and the 12-200mm lens.
-I converted the RAW files with DxO PhotoLab 7.
-I have a similar workflow for PhotoLab as Workspace.
-I don't like the new AI image look, as it reminds me of the surreal HDR days.
-The sum of parts concept from Olympus is so powerful that it's fun to spot and capture the right moment, knowing that it takes only a few small tweaks in Workspace to get a final version of the captured enhanced RAW file.
+I converted the RAW files with PhotoLab 7 and use a similar workflow for PhotoLab as Workspace.
+I prefer PhotoLab 7 because the modern AI look reminds me of those surreal HDR images.
+That and the Olympus sum of parts strategy make spotting and capturing the right moment fun, knowing that it takes only small tweaks to highlight the painting with light effects in my RAW files and Workspace.

 VideoPic Blog Comments